dragonfly-science/dragonfly-website/content/news/2016-03-11-eresearch.md

 ---
 title: Report back from eResearch 2016
 ---
-A highlight for Finlay of the recent eResearch conference, was hearing the wider research community endorse the value of the principles and methods that are central to how Dragonfly operates.
+A highlight for Finlay of the recent Queenstown eResearch conference, was hearing the wider research community endorse the value of the principles and methods that are central to how Dragonfly operates.

 <!--more-->